Those are the most efficient attackers for FIFA 22: Forwards, wingers and extra - TheNewsTrace

 Left winger (EI)

-Listed below are a excellent handful of choices, even supposing as at all times the highest of the highest belongs to PSG (as in nearly each and every place in this record).
+Listed here are a just right handful of choices, even if as at all times the highest of the highest belongs to PSG (as in virtually each and every place in this checklist).

 |